Tehhs/notebook/README.md

 * Single CPP file with deploys any method I know on preventing hacks/cheats from attaching to the process.
 * explore wave function collapse
 * discord bot to handle timezone conversions because its getting annoying
 * integrate OpenAI's Chatgpt into your discord bot so it can help users work out how to use the bot
+* check db/sound level of yt video before playing it so it doesn't burst my ear drums
+* dbd video analyze